palladius/org-folder-projects-graph/README.md

 # BUGS

 * Currently uses gcloud to call APIs, so it's slower and more inefficient than it could.
 Consider this a proof of concept, easy to optimize.

+* If you have some tokens it wont work:

+     - gcloud config unset auth/authorization_token_file
+     - gcloud config configurations activate default